FrontEndProfile/dev-to-do/README.md

 Configuration
 -------------

-DevTaskMaster Pro uses local storage to save tasks.
+Task Manager uses local storage to save tasks.
 No additional configuration is required.
 However, you can customize the appearance by modifying the CSS in the `style` tag of the HTML file.

 Contributing
 ------------

-Contributions to DevTaskMaster Pro are welcome!
+Contributions to Task Manager Pro are welcome!
 Please follow these steps to contribute:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)